isc-projects/kea/doc/sphinx/arm/classify.rst

 -  ``relay4`` shares the same representation types as ``option``; for instance, ``relay4[code].exists`` is supported.
+   Note that this syntax can be repeated: relay4[code0].option[code1].XXX.option[codeX].exists to check suboptions existence.

 -  ``relay6[nest]`` allows access to the encapsulations used by any DHCPv6 relays that forwarded the packet.
 The ``nest`` level specifies the